How To Find Work in South Africa

 In searching for work in South Africa, if you want your job application to be taken in all seriousness you need to consider all national differences.

-Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - searching for work in South Africa, entails more than writing your South African CV in another language, it requires careful preparation.
+Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - searching for work in South Africa, entails more than writing your South Africa CV with South Africa cover letter in another language, it requires careful preparation.

 You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).

-Applying for work in South Africa has changed radically over the past couple of years, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
+Applying for work in South Africa has changed radically over the past couple of years, thanks to online recruitment databases and opportunities to email job search applications.